PaulBratslavsky/epic-next-course-blog/05-lesson/README.md

 </div>
 ```

-And replace with the new changes.
+And replace them with the new changes.

 ```jsx
 <div className="flex items-center gap-4">